Year-round Start Dates, 8-week Sessions

 Academic Courses Available

-The ESL Academic Bridge Program is for conditionally-admitted students who have not met the English language proficiency requirements for admission into an undergraduate degree program at the University of Colorado Boulder.
-Students who choose to enroll in the ESL Academic Bridge Program must successfully complete all levels of the program prior to beginning their degree program at the university.
+The Pathway to CU Program is for conditionally admitted students who have not met the English language proficiency requirements for admission into an undergraduate degree program at the University of Colorado Boulder.
+Students who choose to enroll in the Pathway to CU Program must successfully complete all levels of the program, or submit the required English language proficiency test scores prior to beginning their degree program at the university.

-Academic Bridge program students in good standing can begin earning CU degree credits while they are studying at the IEC.
+Students in good standing can begin earning CU degree credits while studying in the Pathway to CU Program.
 Once students have achieved a high intermediate level of English proficiency, they can select one or two credit-bearing university courses to take concurrently with their English language studies.